eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 The most relevant scenario for this functionality is when a user would like to migrate from one Wallet solution to a different Wallet solution.
-Another scenario would be when the Wallet solution provider ceases to support the Wallet solution, or even ceases to exist as a Legal Person, and thus the User is forced to abandon the current Wallet solution and migrate to a different Wallet solution.
+Another scenario would be when the Wallet solution Provider ceases to support the Wallet solution, or even ceases to exist as a Legal Person, and thus the User is forced to abandon the current Wallet solution and migrate to a different Wallet solution.